 Field-hunting tip

-Look in uranium-bearing pegmatites and oxidized hydrothermal veins country — that is the host setting where phuralumite typically forms.
+Look in uranium-bearing pegmatites and oxidized hydrothermal veins country, the host setting where phuralumite typically forms.
 If you start seeing phosphuranylite, upalite, furongite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, or radiating aggregates habit, so train your eye for that shape before scanning the outcrop.